 We enjoyed our first experience cutting down our own Christmas trees in the National Forest this year and it was soooooo much fun!
-The permits were only $10 per tree and we’ll be sharing a post and video of our experience in the future.
+The permits were only $10 per tree and we definitely plan to make this a new tradition.

 My first attempt Flocking a Christmas Tree

 This was also my first year attempting to flock a Christmas tree using sno-flock.
-While I love a natural, green Christmas tree, I also love the idea of a snow covered tree and figured it would be a fun way to bring the snow to our front yard.
-This is probably more cost-effective if you have an artificial tree since it should last a few seasons, but I enjoyed the process and think it turned out pretty awesome.
-We’ll be sharing a post and video on this soon too.
-For those wondering, I used 5 lbs.
+While I love a natural, green Christmas tree, I also love the idea of a snow-covered tree and figured it would be a fun way to bring the snow to our front yard.
+You can check out our post and video on how to flock a Christmas tree here.